jenningstcj/Elm-Workshop/readme.md

 ```

-After this, you should match branch [02](https://github.com/jenningstcj/Elm-Workshop/tree/02) and have an application that compiles successfully.
+After this, you should match [branch 02](https://github.com/jenningstcj/Elm-Workshop/tree/02) and have an application that compiles successfully.
 You can compile the application from the root directory with:

 ```
 elm-make --warn src/Main.elm --output=main.js
 ```

+***

+### Setup Model

 Next we will build our Model.
 Since part of our model will be used with Ports, we will create that type alias in a separate file.
 Go ahead and make a src/SharedModels.elm file.
 We will share a type alias that contains a latitude and longitude to share with our Ports to also use in JavaScript with Google Maps.
 In the src/SharedModels.elm file, declare the module and add the following type alias: